 The first of what should be two weddings this year was at a castle in Wales, as my fellow-world-record-holding buddy Anthony Smith 48 got married to Michelle Goode in a Castle, to become the Goode-Smiths!

 Later in the year in July, I flew to the Greek island of Zakynthos to see 49 a couple get wed in a beautiful little place upon a mountain in Greece, followed by a party where there was live music and dancing.
 They did not want me to list their names here, so I respectful haven't.

 The first of two weddings this year for me saw 50 Dan (but not Dan) marry Nicola at Camden Town registry office, with a superb reception afterwards in The Parcel Yard in King's Cross station.

 Two weeks later, there was the wedding reception of 51 Nik & Lia at Shepherd's Bush in London.
 There was curry.
 And cake.
 And Karaoke.
 It was a fine wedding party.

 In this year, I went to the wedding of Rob & Helen 52 in August of this year in Kent, and watched them have a humanist wedding in a tent in a field!
 Lots of fun.
-Only later did I realise that it was 'Rob & Helen' the same names of my sister and her husband from wedding number 26!
+Only later did I realise that it was 'Rob & Helen' the same names of my sister and her husband from wedding number 26 - exactly half of 52!